Students outside the EU/EEA

 Benefits from the Norwegian State Educational Loan Fund (Lånekassen) are intended to support one person.
 As a student with a loan from the Norwegian State Educational Loan Fund, you are therefore considered to be the provider for your own children, but not your spouse.

-Spouses and own children who, pursuant to the Norwegian National Insurance Act, do not have independent rights to benefits for health care services abroad, can apply to NAV for voluntary membership in the Norwegian National Insurance Scheme.
+Spouses and own children who, pursuant to the Norwegian National Insurance Act, do not have independent rights to benefits for health care services abroad, can apply to Nav for voluntary membership in the Norwegian National Insurance Scheme.
 With voluntary membership in the Norwegian National Insurance Scheme, family members also receive the right to coverage of expenses for healthcare services abroad.
+Read more about voluntary membership at Nav's website (only in Norwegian).

 A spouse is considered to be

-• a person who has entered into marriage pursuant to the Norwegian Marriage Act or has entered into marriage abroad that is recognised in Norway
+• a person who has entered into marriage under the Norwegian Marriage Act or has entered into marriage abroad that is recognised in Norway

 • a cohabitant where the cohabiting couple have or have had joint children, or were previously married to one another (children refers to people under the age of 18)